KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws4-fetch/1fetch.md

 ECMAScript2017 now has `async` and `await` as new ways to work with **asynchronous** output and works alongside Promises.
 We'll learn more about `async` and `await` in a future session.
    {% endhint %}

 1. In Chrome, add a drink order and take a look at the console.
-Do you see a `json` object?
+Do you see a **JSON** object?
 It looks like the objects we created tonight with keys and values.
 Feel free to inspect the object in the console.